MattHolmes2909/Weather-App/README.md

+# Weather App

+This project creates a web page showing the weather for the next 5 days - including max/min temperatures, humidity and wind speed/direction.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).